 In connection with the distribution, Batesville Holdings will change its name to Hillenbrand, Inc. and Hillenbrand will change its name to Hill-Rom Holdings, Inc. These name changes are being made to continue the long association of the Hillenbrand name with the Batesville Casket business.
-Batesville Holdings has applied to have its common stock listed on the New York Stock Exchange under the symbol "HI."
+The common stock of Batesville Holdings has been approved for listing on the New York Stock Exchange under the symbol "HI."